NextCrystal: a Symmetry-Driven Generative Framework for Crystal Structure Prediction

 Third, we guide and constrain the diffusion-based generation of 3D atomic structures using the predicted space group and Wyckoff site template.
 To instantiate this approach, we adopt the graph neural network (GNN) applied by DiffCSP++\cite{jiaospace} as the backbone network of diffusion model, effectively repurposing its exploration to strictly adhere to the symmetry constraints inferred by our method.
 Specifically, we employ a joint-rectification mechanism on both lattice and fractional coordinates.
 For the lattice, we constrain its $O(3)$-invariant logarithmic parameterization by applying a binary mask dictated by the inferred crystal family, ensuring the unit cell geometry strictly adheres to the specific constraints on lattice lengths and inter-axial angles defined by the crystal family.
 Simultaneously, for the fractional coordinates $\mathbf{F}_{t}$, we employ a subspace projection and reconstruction mechanism, effectively rectifying any symmetry violations in each denoising state of fractional coordinates, ensuring that the generated crystal structure strictly resides on the geometric manifold defined by the target Wyckoff templates.
 Further details regarding the lattice masking and coordinate reconstruction are available in Appendix A.4.

 To evaluate our approach, we benchmark it against a comprehensive suite of generative models.
 We adopt DiffCSP++ \cite{jiaospace} as the primary baseline, as it represents the current state-of-the-art (SOTA) for standard CSP and serves as the most stringent benchmark for composition-conditioned structural generation.
 To provide a broader context for structural reconstruction fidelity, we also encompass CDVAE \cite{DBLP:conf/iclr/XieFGBJ22}, DiffCSP \cite{DBLP:conf/nips/Jiao0LHCLL23}, and CrystaLLM \cite{antunes2024crystal} in our comparative analysis, specifically regarding the Matching Rate metric.
-While MatterGen \cite{zeni2025generative} and CrystalFormer \cite{DBLP:journals/corr/abs-2403-15734} are also leading methods in materials generation, they are excluded from direct comparison due to a fundamental discrepancy in task formulation.
-They employ a joint generation paradigm that co-samples chemical composition and structural coordinates.
-While this enables broad exploration of the joint space of compositions and structures, it lacks the strict conditionality inherent to CSP, where the core objective is to resolve the atomic structure for a fixed, pre-specified composition.
-Thus, a direct quantitative comparison is omitted.
+While MatterGen \cite{zeni2025generative} and CrystalFormer \cite{DBLP:journals/corr/abs-2403-15734} are leading methods in materials generation, they are excluded from direct quantitative comparison in this work.
+These models primarily operate on a joint generation paradigm that co-samples chemical compositions and structural coordinates.
+Adapting them into dedicated CSP models and training them from scratch without the original authors' optimization protocol risks an unfair and unrepresentative comparison.
+Thus, a direct evaluation is omitted.